TVanReeth/LPV-simulations/README.md

     $ python Theoretical_LPV.py

-For questions, contact: timothy.vanreeth at kuleuven.be
+For questions and feedback, please contact: timothy.vanreeth at kuleuven.be